Mind the Gap: A Review of Arabic Post-Training Datasets and Their Limitations: Analysis and Results

-We present our findings from the automated evaluation of the collected datasets, focusing on their documentation and annotation quality, popularity, practical adoption, recency maintenance, licensing transparency, and scientific contribution with detailed results shown in Appendix~\ref{appendix. quality_score_summary}.
+We present our findings from the automated evaluation of the collected datasets, focusing on their documentation and annotation quality, popularity, practical adoption, recency maintenance, licensing transparency, and scientific contribution, with detailed results shown in Appendix~\ref{appendix. quality_score_summary}.

-\begin{itemize} \item \textbf{Documentation Quality:} Documentation standards show mixed results across tasks.
+\begin{itemize}[itemsep=0pt,topsep=0pt] \item \textbf{Documentation Quality:} Documentation standards show mixed results across tasks.
 Figure~\ref{fig:doc_dist} demonstrates that specialized domains like \textit{Ethics, Bias, and Fairness} and \textit{Robustness \& Safety} achieve excellent documentation quality (100\% high-quality scores).
-However, these domains contain only 9 datasets in total, which may not adequately represent the broader landscape and could limit their applicability to diverse research contexts.
+Still, these domains contain only 9 datasets in total, which may not adequately represent the broader landscape and could limit their applicability to diverse research contexts.